-Both have proven effective in scientific studies.
+When it comes to Waterpik vs Airfloss both have proven effective in scientific studies.
 An Airfloss uses much less water because the short bursts combine water and air.
-Switching from an Airfloss to a Waterpik can therefore be a bit of a shock!
-Many people prefer one or the other, but it is really a matter of personal taste.
+Many people prefer one or the other.
+It is really a matter of personal taste.

 How many times a day should you use a Waterpik?

 Dentists recommend flossing at least once per day.
-Since using a Waterpik flosser is so convenient, you might want to use it every time you brush.
-People wearing braces may even use a Waterpik after every meal, to remove any bits of food that have got stuck in their braces.
+Because using a Waterpik flosser is so convenient, you might want to use it every time you brush.
+People wearing braces may even floss after every meal.

 Yes, absolutely.
-Waterpiks have removable tips so, just like an electric toothbrush, each member of the household can use their own tip on the same device.
+This is because Waterpiks have removable tips so, just like an electric toothbrush, each member of the household can use their own tip on the same device.